-The PM suite comprises of two downdraft PM tables, one of which is height adjustable.
-There are two dedicated dissection areas but as one is quite high, it is rarely used.
+The PM suite comprises three stands for the fridge trays, each with a dedicated dissection area.
+Only two of these can be used while the temporary storage unit is in use.
 Pathologists complete the examination of each body and the organs prior to commencing the next case.
 This helps to minimise the risk of a mix-up of organs and tissue samples removed during PM examinations.
+There are areas within the PM suite and the body store with porous material (see shortfall against standard PFE1(a)).